REcassy/Lichtschrankenadapter-M/README.md

 ## Schematic and PCB
 The schematic and PCB files were created with KiCAD.
 Be aware that earlier photos on my blog show a switched J4/J5 label (GND and 5V) as well as an incorrectly poloarized C2.
+The PCB file ending in "-tube" is used with brass tubes (see BOM) as connectors the one ending in "-jack" with ready made 4mm jacks.

 ## BOM
 You need the following (given in brackets are Reichelt ordering numbers for reference):